 Are there any built-in icons with PyQt5?
 I have searched the web and it seems like there are some but I can't find any examples of them being used.
 Does it depend on the situation?
 If so, then in which cases can I use an icon without downloading it first?

 First we need to clarify what is meant by built in icons -- it can mean two different things depending on context -- either Qt built-in, or system built-in (Linux only).
-I'll start with the Qt built-ins as that's cross-platform (they're available on Windows, MacOS and Linux).
+I'll start with the Qt built-ins as that's cross-platform (they're available on Windows, macOS and Linux).

-Qt Standard Icons
+Qt Standard Icons (QStyle StandardPixmap)

 Qt ships with a small set of standard icons you can use in any of your applications for common actions.
-The icons are all accessible through the current active application style -- available as a series of flags, which can be passed to .standardIcon
+These built-in icons are accessed through the QStyle.StandardPixmap enum and retrieved using style().standardIcon().
+They're available on all platforms — Windows, macOS, and Linux — making them a convenient choice when you need common UI icons without bundling external assets.

 - PyQt5